helpwave/helpwave/development/adr/0009-versioning-strategy.md

 - When ready to ship, the latest commit on a release branch is tagged `v[MAJOR].[MINOR].[PATCH]` based on the version number.
 - A tag of a commit on the release branch indicates a released version.
 - If a Bugfix needs to take place for all versions, the fix can be made against the `main` branch and cherry-picked into the release branches.
-- If a Bugfix needs to take place only for a specific version, this fix can be made against the release branch.
+- If a change needs to be made only for a specific version, it can be made on the release branch

 ![](../../assets/versioning-strategy-visualization.png)